nervosnetwork/rfcs/rfcs/0000-ckb/main.md

 The voting mechanism is important for the long term stability of the Nervos system.
 CKB's operation needs a set of system parameters.
 For example, CKB relies on a set of system parameters to function.
 While some of the parameters can be adjusted automatically, others may need voting.
 Fixing bugs or deploying new features may need voting.

 CKB support liquid voting [5] (See figure 7).
 Every Cell owner, weighted by their Cell Capacity, can be part of the decisions that determine CKB's development.
 In liquid voting, users can set their own delegates.
 Delegates can also set their own delegates.
-Taking into account technicality and incentives, proposals can have different acceptance criteria, such as partipation rates and support ratios.
+Taking into account technicality and incentives, proposals can have different acceptance criteria, such as participation rates and support ratios.

 Note that CKB's liquid voting is the tool to express community consensus, not to form consensus.
 Before the votes, the community should use various communication channels to study the proposals in detail and form rough consensus.